Abrito101/Portfolio/Blog Posts/Test Blog Post.md

-This is my test blog post to see if the sync configuration I set up using Obsidiopn
+This is my test blog post to see if the sync configuration I set up using Obsidian Git works.

+I first started by